syncfusion-content/winui-docs/winui/Scheduler/Reminder.md

 {% endhighlight %}
 {% endtabs %}

 The `ReminderMapping` provides the mapping information about the `SchedulerReminder` properties to the `Data` object.
-ReminderMapping has the following properties for reminder alert,
+ReminderMapping has the following properties,

 * `ReminderTimeInterval`: Maps the property name of a custom class, which is equivalent for the `SchedulerReminder.ReminderTimeInterval.`
 * `IsDismissed`: Maps the property name of a custom class, which is equivalent for the `SchedulerReminder.IsDismissed.`